taphos/taphos.github.io/_drafts/horrors-of-mobile-graphics.markdown

 ![Nvidia GTX 1080 and Apple A7](/assets/article_images/2017-09/gpu-reality.png)

 While device physical parts become tinier and packed together along with consuming more power and radiating much heat, physical limit for natural cooling is getting reached.
 In fact it takes about 10 minutes working full power in room temperature environment for modern mobile device to overheat.
-Fortunatelly devices are equipped with burning protection mechanism.
+Fortunately devices are equipped with burning protection mechanism.
 When certain temperature is reached device starts throttling processing unit frequency to cool down.
 While throttling saves device from burning, it is devastating for graphical applications and user experience.

-I made a couple of performance tests with devices of Samsung Galaxy series.
+A small benchmark test performed with devices of Samsung Galaxy series demonstrates the point.
 Both device CPU and GPU were loaded for nearly 100% for duration of 10 minutes.
-After that I measured rendering performance of GPU vertex and pixel programs.
+Rendering performance of GPU vertex and pixel programs were measured.

 | Model      | Vertices (20ms) | Pixels (20ms) |
 |:-----------|----------------:|--------------:|